ethicsai/ethical-smart-grid/docs/source/extending/observations.rst

         global_observation=GlobalObservationAndDay
     )

-Both *global* and *local* observations can be overriden at the same time, by specifying both arguments:
+Both *global* and *local* observations can be overridden at the same time, by specifying both arguments:

 .. code-block:: Python